-Having arrived via a series of trains, I walk to the small gallery – about a twenty second walk from the pub.
-Gary’s there – he says he’ll go out and get me something to eat before I set up…he returns with a rather splendid, super-hot spicy sausage-in-a-roll, which makes me hiccup! – “That’ll set you up for the day, King, then I’ll take you over to the pub and introduce you to the guy behind the bar.”
-Having done all that, I set up and start tuning up – I keep forgetting I’ve brought TWO guitars up – my psychedelic double-neck and trusty Epiphone.
-Up until the last minute, I was just going to bring the double-neck but then I got paranoid and thought “What if it sounds rubbish?! – I’ll be stuck with it!” – sixty miles from home, so I decided to cram the Epiphone in the same gigbag as the double-neck.
-It weighs a ton!To add to the weight, I also brought along my bigger busking amp and a microphone and stand, thinking I might do some original songs – an idea I dispensed with pretty sharpish.
-It just wasn’t the place for an eight minute song about a balloon.
+Having arrived via a series of trains, I walk to the small gallery which is about a twenty second walk from the pub.
+Gary’s there and says he’ll go out and get me something to eat before I set up…he returns with a rather splendid, super-hot spicy sausage-in-a-roll, which makes me hiccup! – ‘That’ll set you up for the day, King, then I’ll take you over to the pub and introduce you to the guy behind the bar.’
+After the sausage, I set up and start tuning up.
+I keep forgetting I’ve brought TWO guitars up; the double-neck and the Epiphone.
+Up until the last minute, I was just going to bring the double-neck but then I got paranoid and thought, ‘What if it sounds rubbish?
+I’ll be stuck with it, sixty miles from home.’
+So I decided to cram the Epiphone in the same gigbag as the double-neck, and it weighs a ton; no, more than a ton; the double-neck weighs a ton on it’s own.
+As if that isn’t enough to cart around, I also brought along my bigger busking amp and a microphone and stand, thinking I might do some original songs; an idea I dispensed with pretty sharpish.
+Greenwich Market just isn’t the place for an eight minute song about a balloon.

 I start the second session with my Epiphone then, feeling somewhat more brave than when I started, move on to the double-neck.
 Gary comes to see how I’m getting on.
-I think it’s OK – there was about £18 from the first spot – the usual rate.
-I don’t think Gary thinks alot of my very clever mid-song-switching-in-between-necks – “It’s not necessary, King!
-Totally unecessary!
-Only YOU would tell the difference!”
-Yep, he’s probably right.
-I pack up just after six o’clock…and get the first of three pints of Guinness couple of people have ordered for me – one from a man who was sitting at the table right next to me when I started and the other two from some weird, posh woman who also bought not one, but two cds during the second set.
-She was about 60, said she was – like me, from Winchester (I don’t know how she knew that – I never told her!) and kept coming up to me.
+I think it’s OK, there was about £18 from the first spot – the usual rate.
+I don’t think Gary thinks a lot of my very clever mid-song-switching-in-between-necks – ‘It’s not necessary, King!
+Totally unnecessary!
+Only YOU would tell the difference!’
+He’s probably right.
+I pack up just after six o’clock…and get the first of three pints of Guinness a couple of people have ordered for me, one from a man who was sitting at the table right next to me when I started and the other two from some weird, posh woman who also bought not one, but two CDs during the second set.
+She was about 60, said she was, ‘like you, from Winchester’ (I don’t know how she knew that – I never told her) and kept coming up to me.
 The first time, she said she wanted to book me for a party she was giving in a few weeks time and also for something else about a year from now.
-But half an hour later, she comes up again and says “Maybe just the one next year – I think we should put a bit of a distance between us”(!)
+But half an hour later, she comes up again and says, ‘Maybe just the one next year – I think we should put a bit of a distance between us.’
 Whatever that’s supposed to mean!
-What a bizarre thing to say!
+What a bizarre thing to say.
 And when Gary came over again and played a bit on my guitar, she started writing something in a notebook, looking at us, writing in the book, looking, writing… Weird people.
-The only other weird person was at the start – a man at a table in front who was scowling and muttering at me.
+The only other weird person was at the start.
+A man at a table in front who was scowling and muttering at me.
 I was fearing he was going to be there the whole time but he left after a few minutes.
 He returned a few times, walking past me, still scowling and muttering rubbish.
-Par for the course, as they say.
+Bloody weird London people!

-I took my Guinness over to the gallery and at Gary’s request, set up near the door to do a few numbers to get some passers-by attention – they might hear the music and maybe like to come in to see the film.
-Why not – it’s free!
-I also remembered I’d brought my Prisoner TV series style white-jacket-with-black-piping, so I dug that out of my case.
-It looked quite good, especially when worn with a striped T-shirt – very Prisoner-esque, very authentic.
-In fact there was only one thing needed to complete the picture – namely, to play my newly worked out Prisoner theme on my double-neck…while Gary filmed me…turning the guitar around to reveal my hand-painted Prisoner ‘penny-farthing’ bicycle.
+I took my Guinness over to the gallery and at Gary’s request, set up near the door to do a few numbers to get some attention from passers-by; they might hear the music and maybe like to come in to see Gary’s film.
+Why not, it’s free!
+I also remembered I’d brought my Prisoner TV series style white jacket with black piping, so I dug that out of my case.
+It looked quite good, especially when worn with a striped T-shirt; very Village-resident; very authentic.
+In fact there was only one thing needed to complete the picture, namely, to play my newly worked out Prisoner theme on the double-neck while Gary filmed me, turning the guitar around at the end, to reveal my hand-painted Prisoner penny-farthing bicycle.
 By the next morning, Gary had edited it and put it up on youtube, which is pretty clever, in my book.